kuldeepbrd1/uois/README.md

-# Unseen Object Instance Segmentation for Robotic Environments
+# Unofficial Fork: Unseen Object Instance Segmentation for Robotic Environments

+This is an unofficial fork of UOIS.
+It upgrades the UOIS stack to python 3.8 and pytorch 1.13.1.
+It supports docker containers to run and develop on UOIS.

+# Source ReadMe

 <img src="gifs/pipeline.gif" height="200" />